JetBrains/Qodana/topics/qodana-clang.md

 to Qodana Cloud.
 If you omit the `QODANA_TOKEN` variable, the inspection results will be available in the `qodana.sarif.json` saved in the `/results` directory of your project root.

-To override the location of a compilation command database, you can specify the location for the `compile_commands.json` file relatively to the project root, so the Docker command will look like:
+You can also set a custom location for the compilation database file.
+For this, specify the path relative to the project root in the Docker command:

 ```shell
 docker run \